Skip to content

 We do not access login-protected content, circumvent access controls, scrape personal data, or store copyrighted content.
 The legal basis for scanning publicly available web data is established under hiQ Labs v.
 LinkedIn (9th Circuit, 2022) and Van Buren v.
 United States (Supreme Court, 2021).

-Each scan assesses a single URL.
-Site-wide infrastructure signals — such as robots.txt policies, security headers, protocol manifests, and server performance — are consistent across all pages and fully captured in every scan.
-Commerce-specific signals like product schema, pricing data, and availability markup are page-dependent.
-For the most comprehensive assessment of an e-commerce site, scan both the homepage and a representative product page.
+Free tier scans assess the homepage.
+Pro and Growth tiers include multi-page scanning, which automatically discovers and scores product pages alongside the homepage.
+Site-wide infrastructure signals — such as robots.txtpolicies, security headers, protocol manifests, and server performance — are consistent across all pages and fully captured from the homepage.
+Commerce-specific signals like product schema, pricing data, and availability markup are page-dependent and benefit from multi-page scanning.

 Composite indicators must be interpretable at every level (OECD requirement).
 The Zeodyn Score™ decomposes fully: